ashutoshmjain/gita/src/prologue.md

 But more importantly, finding a purpose to write -  a root narrative that would span ages without losing it's luster and relevance.
 The idea of "transcription on palm leaves" [^transcription] was to `Mahabharata`, the way "terminals" were to "Unix" and "C" [^c].

-The legend says, `Dwaipayana` invoked `Bramha` - the embodiment of all pervading supreme knowledge, to accomplish this pursuit.
+As described in the very first book of `Mahabharata` (`Adi Parva`), the sage writer `Krishna Dwaipayana` invoked `Bramha` - the embodiment of all pervading information, to accomplish this pursuit.

 # `Aavahan`

 `Krishna Dwaipayana`was destined to compile thousands of sacred insights from sages (`Rishies`) - old and new.
-He crystallized, then existing wisdom into four foundational volumes — the `Vedas`.
+He crystallized, the experiential wisdom into four foundational volumes — the `Vedas`.
 For this legendary work, he was conferred the most coveted title in literature — `Ved Vyasa` (the chief editor of Vedas).

 This work, in itself, was virtuous enough to dedicate many lives; though `Dwaipayana` was just getting started!
 His purpose was to welcome `Poorna Avtaara` — the full-incarnation [^8th] of `Vishnu`, understand the wisdom 'as is', and preserve it in human mind through one of the most potent narrative ever told - `Bhagvat Gita`.

-As a complimentary gift, to ensure this knowledge stayed accessible to everyone, he ushered the humanity from "spoken word" to the "written text".
+As a complimentary gift, to ensure everyone had a fair access to this knowledge, he ushered the humanity from "spoken word " to the "written text ".
 The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.

 `Dwaipayana's` literary work was no accident.
 He came from a lineage of scholarly sages.
 His father `Maharishi Parāśara` spoke titles such as
 - `Brihat Parāśara Hora` — foundational work on Astrology;